Understand and create Periodic Change Custom Driver

 Step 2:

-• Set Input 1: Category as Periodic.
+- Set Input 1: Data Element as Periodic Change.

-• Choose the Function (add or multiply, here: x)
+- Choose the Function (add or multiply, here: x)

-• Set the Period of change.
-In this example we want the change to happen every 3 months.
+- Set the Period of change.
+In this example, we want the change to happen every 3 months.

-• Keep Range as This Month and Reduction as Sum
+- Keep Range as This Month and Reduction as Sum

-• Choose Seed Value.
+- Choose Seed Value.
 In this example, we start with a $1,000 monthly Advertising spend.

-• Choose the Seed Start Date.
-In this example we want the periodic change to begin at the Cutover Date of the plan.
+- Choose the Seed Start Date.
+In this example, we want the periodic change to begin at the Cutover Date of the plan.

-*Cutover Date is the first month of the Forecast Period of your Plan
+*Cutover Date is the first month of the Forecast Period of your Plan - Set Input 2 to Constant of 1:

-• Save
+- Save

 Review Driver added.
 You can see that the amount of $1,000 is increasing by 5% every quarter as we built in the Custom Periodic Driver: